junjun-jiang/Face-Hallucination-Benchmark/README.md

 -   [WebFace260M](https://www.face-benchmark.org/index.html) is a new million-scale face benchmark, which is constructed for the research community towards closing the data gap behind the industry.

 -   [VFHQ](https://liangbinxie.github.io/projects/vfhq), A High-Quality Dataset and Benchmark for Video Face Super Resolution

+-   [EDFACE-Celeb](https://github.com/HDCVLab/EDFace-Celeb-1M) is a new million-scale dataset, which consists of two sub-datasets (i.e., EDFACE-Celeb-1M and EDFACE-Celeb-150K) for face super-resolution and blind face restoration

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=junjun-jiang/Face-Hallucination-Benchmark) Since 2022/5/7